Dan Jovevski, Royce Mathew, Blaize Pengilly

 Dan Jovevski 07:16

 Absolutely.
 So there's a few things that you can do.
 One of the more important factors, and that's probably unknown about credit scores, is that your credit score naturally goes up over time.
 So the best piece of advice is to have more birthdays, because the more time you have an active credit file, the more likely that the banks will have more information about how you performed over time, and therefore your score should technically increase to a point million, you know, making or reducing the amount of credit inquiries that you have, and also reducing the type of credit inquiries that you make.
 So one of the more sort of unknown things about credit files is that each and every single inquiry is treated very differently.
-And it's personalized to you.
+And it's personalised to you.
 So for example, if you're taking, say, a home loan or a car loan, most banks and credit bureaus would see this as a positive sign indicator that you're looking to advance yourself in, say homeownership or in asset ownership in terms of buying a car, but may look at your credit file differently, if you say make an inquiry with payday lenders, that may significantly decrease your credit file, because that's only as a sign of distress.

 Blaize Pengilly 08:19